paramraghavan/go/README.md

 > https://www.golangprograms.com/goroutines.html

+## Go and Inhertance
+_Go doesn't have inheritance_ – instead composition, embedding and interfaces support code reuse and polymorphism.

 ## Module vs Package
 - A package is a directory of .go files, and it is the basic building block of a Go program.
 Packages help to organize code into reusable components.
 - On the other hand, a module is a collection of packages with built-in dependencies and versioning.
 A module comes with two additional files **go.mod** and **go.sum**.